Link to Rolleigraphy Users Site

 This is the Rolleigraphy Photo Gallery.
 The Rolleigraphy Users Site can still be found at rolleigraphy.org

 I own the ‘rolleigraphy.org’ domain name since 2001.
 The Rolleigraphy website itself is a couple of years older.
 When the ‘.photo’ top level domain became available I decided to register ‘rolleigraphy.photo’ too.
 I felt it was more suitable for a photography site.
-On the other hand changing the existant name is not very smart so I used the .photo domain name as an alias for the .org name for a number of years.
+On the other hand changing the existant name is not very smart so I used the .photo domain name as an alias of the .org name for a number of years.
 Now that the site has grown I present the Photo Gallery under the .photo name and reserve the .org domain for the Users Site.

-Most of the images were made with a Rolleiflex camera and exposed on film.
-For medium format I mostly used the old Fujichrome Velvia RVP film.
+A number of images was made with a Rolleiflex camera and exposed on film.
+For medium format I mostly used the original Fujichrome Velvia RVP film.
 Often that film was current at the time of exposure and I still have stock left in the freezer.
 That is not the case with 35 mm film.
 I have used the present Velvia 50 (RVP50), Velvia 100 (RVP 100) and 100F (RVP 100F) and sometimes other films like Ektachrome or Provia.